NLAFET/SyLVER/README.md

 SyLVER is a sparse direct solver for symmetric systems which may be either positive-definite or indefinite.

-The implementation uses a DAG-based algorithms that enable an efficient exploitation of multicore CPU architectures and GPU-accelerated systems.
+The implementation uses DAG-based algorithms that enable an efficient exploitation of multicore CPU architectures and GPU-accelerated systems.
 The parallel implementation relies on the [StarPU](http://starpu.gforge.inria.fr/) runtime system developed and maintained by the STORM team at Inria Bordeaux Sud-Ouest.